 where \(n_i \sim \mathcal{N}(0,\sigma^{2})\) is zero-mean AWGN, remains i.i.d. and homoscedastic, with variance \(\sigma^{2}=(\sigma_{w}^{2}/R_p^{2})\).

 At every transmitter orientation \(i\), the receiver acquires \(N\) independent samples.
 The sample mean of the received power is:

 where \(P_{r,i,k}\) denotes the \(k\)-th instantaneous received power sample at orientation \(i\), corresponding to the \(k\)-th realization of the random variable \(P_{r,i}\) in \eqref{eq:Pr_i}.
 Under i.i.d.
-Gaussian noise, \(\bar P_{r,i}\) is the minimum-variance unbiased (MVU) estimator of the received power.
+AWGN, \(\bar P_{r,i}\) is the minimum-variance unbiased (MVU) estimator of the received power.

-The corresponding signal-to-noise ratio (SNR), given the receiver position and a specific transmitter orientation \(i\), noted $\mathrm{SNR}_{r,i}$, as well as the average SNR for a given receiver position, noted $\mathrm{SNR}_{r}$, and for the entire testbed, noted $\mathrm{SNR}$, are respectively defined as:
+The corresponding SNR, given the receiver position and a specific transmitter orientation \(i\), denoted $\mathrm{SNR}_{r,i}$, as well as the average SNR for a given receiver position, noted $\mathrm{SNR}_{r}$, and for the entire testbed, noted $\mathrm{SNR}$, are respectively defined as:

 where \(\mathcal{R}\) denotes the set of receiver testbed positions and $|\mathcal R|$ their cardinality.